-Faith remembered blinding light and then she remembered a rusty desert with an empty yellow sky.
+Faith remembered blinding light, and then she remembered a rust-colored desert with an empty yellow sky.

 A thunderclap made her pause.
 The Heart of the Mountain, the Biggest Bird, flew over the valley on a forty-foot wingspan and a sonic boom.
 It landed without legs, without claws, just robes-to-sand.
 The bird stashed its wings in its sleeves.
 “Let me show you how it’s done.”
 It bent over the hole and examined the worm-nub.

 “You’re scaring it,” said Faith.
 “It’s digging away!”

 A blue tentacle slithered out one sleeve.
 The tentacle was too thick to probe the hole, but pulsated to narrow its tip.
 The slim tentacle-tip extracted the worm from its hole with surgical precision.

 “Wow!”
 Faith tried to clap her paws.
 “You’re really something, aren’t you!”

 “Indeed.”
 The Mountain’s Heart ate the worm with its stout yellow beak.
 Then it examined Faith with its compound emerald eyes.
 Thousands of crystalline lenses focused on the white fox.
 “We’ve met.
 Your name is Faith.”

 “Uh-huh!
 And you’re the Heart of the Mountain.”
 Faith sat.
 “I met you during my first centipede-trip!”